Lloyds Bank Equity Release Free Valuation – 4.89% APR

 Equity release products are usually only available to those aged 55 or over who own their home and have no current mortgages or debts secured against the property.
 It’s essential to carefully study the terms of your particular product so you know exactly what you’re signing up for – how much you can borrow, how long the loan lasts, and any additional fees that might be added on.

-It would help if you also considered potential tax implications, as any money received from an equity release loan may be classed as income rather than capital gains.
-Furthermore, as these loans must be repaid after the fixed period has elapsed, it is essential to make sure that you are comfortable with both the short-term and long-term financial implications that come with them before committing yourself further.
+It would also help to consider potential tax implications, as any money received from an equity release loan may be treated as income rather than capital gains.
+Furthermore, as these loans must be repaid after the fixed period, it is essential to ensure you are comfortable with both the short-term and long-term financial implications before committing further.

 how long does it take to get equity release